commercetools/connect-payment-integration-adyen/processor/README.md

 N/A

 #### Response Parameters
-It returns an object with clientKey and environment as key-value pair as below
+It returns an object with `clientKey` and `environment` as key-value pair as below:
 ```
 {
   clientKey: <clientKey>,